kalviumcommunity/k-fswd/README.md

 ## 🚀 Steps

-1. **Set up your project:** Initialize a new Node.js project and install Express.js and MongoDB driver using npm.
+1. **Set up your project:** Wait for the `yarn` command to finish installing the dependencies.
+Then, start your server by running the `yarn start` command.

 2. **Create a database connection:** Use the MongoDB driver to establish a connection to your database.
 Make sure to handle both the success and error cases.